-To accomplish this primary objective, students pursue 40+ credits of technology classes, and 20+ credits are general education courses, preparing them to advance in their careers.
+To accomplish this primary objective, students pursue 40+ credits of technology classes, and 20+ credits are Core Career Courses courses, preparing them to advance in their careers.
 The average class size is approximately 17 students, while lab sections average 12 students.